-• Complications are very rare, but you may get an infection in the area we treated.
+Complications are very rare, but you may get an infection in the area we took the piece of tissue from.
 If this happens, you may need to take antibiotics.

 Symptoms of an infection

 - High temperature or strong smelling discharge - Pain.
 You should take your normal painkillers to ease this pain, but do not take more than the recommend dose.